neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_2_Aura_Agents/README.md

 ## Next Steps

-After completing this lab, continue to [Lab 3 - Foundry Agents](../Lab_3_Foundry_Agents) to build an AI agent using Microsoft Foundry.
+After completing this lab, continue to [Lab 3 - Foundry Setup](../Lab_3_Foundry_Setup) to set up your Microsoft Foundry project.

 **This completes Part 1 (No-Code Track) of the workshop.** To continue with the coding labs, proceed to [Lab 4 - Start Codespace](../Lab_4_Start_Codespace).